rgglez/geonames-loader/README.md

 Python scripts to download the [GeoNames](https://www.geonames.org/) data files and upload them into relational databases.

-> *The GeoNames geographical database covers all countries and contains over eleven million placenames that are available for download free of charge.*
+> *The GeoNames geographical database covers all countries and contains over eleven million placenames that are available for download free of charge.
+GeoNames data is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).*

 ---